 - Allow students to choose to finish the station they were in or move on to the next one.

-After your first day of guided reading, you’ll be ready to start guided reading lessons with your students.
+After your first day of reading small group, you’ll be ready to start small group lessons with your students.
 I love getting to begin this part of their reading journey!
-To get started, you may want to begin with leveled readers while you help students get to know and understand what guided reading groups are all about.
+To get started, you may want to begin with leveled readers while you help students get to know and understand what reading groups are all about.

-I have a full set of guided reading books and lessons with everything the teacher and students need for lessons in my shop.
+If you are hunting for leveled guided reading books and lessons that keep the science of reading in mind, I have them in my shop.
 There are guided reading kits for levels A-M in both digital and print versions.

 Grab them here: Kindergarten Guided Reading Bundle | First Grade Guided Reading Bundle | Second Grade Guided Reading Bundle

-Each set has decodable texts in color, black and white, and digital versions.
-Each book has a corresponding scripted lesson plan so you know exactly what to do during guided reading lessons.
+Each decodable reader and lesson set has books in color, black and white, passage, and digital versions.
+Each book has a corresponding, easy-to-follow lesson plan so you know exactly what to do during reading small group lessons.
 Plus, each lesson includes phonics practice, word work, and a writing extension.

 Check them out here: Short Vowel Decodables | Blends Decodables | Digraphs Decodables | Long Vowel Decodables | Decodable Books BUNDLE